docker/docs/desktop/hardened-desktop/enhanced-container-isolation/faq.md

 #### Will all privileged container workloads run with Enhanced Container Isolation?

-No. Privileged container workloads that wish to access global kernel resources, for example non-namespaced, inside the Docker Desktop Linux VM won't work.
+No. Privileged container workloads, or non-namespaced workloads, that wish to access global kernel resources inside the Docker Desktop Linux VM won't work.
 For example, you can't use a privileged container to load a kernel module.

 #### Why not just restrict usage of the `--privileged` flag?